joebuhlig/Jekyll-Podcast-Feed/README.md

     podcast_description: Productivity stories from the trenches.
 What works and what I'll never do again.
 Hosted by Joe Buhlig.
     podcast_summary: Joe Buhlig walks you through real life story and then breaks down the productivity tools and techniques used.
 It's a great way to learn how to implement the tips and tricks that you see across the web.
 Productivity stories from the trenches.
 What works and what to never try.
     podcast_subtitle: Productivity stories from the trenches.
 What works and what I'll never do again.
 Hosted by Joe Buhlig.

+Note: `podcast_album_art` is required to be a square image between 1400x1400px and 3000x3000px.

 # Example Post YAML